£4.17 – £7.08

 Spray Paint Calculator

-The calculator below can help you find out how much you need.
+The calculator can help you find out how much you need.
 Please note: Figures are only estimates for one coat only, if you are dying a darker or very absorbent fabric then you may need several coats.
 Not yet compatible with the smaller 2.5oz cans or the outdoor range.

 Simply Spray: Upholstery Dye

 One can of Upholstery Paint will cover approximately 17 square feet (1.5 square meters).
 You must test your fabric to see how absorbent the material is as different fabrics could use more or less of the paint.
-To cover the upholstery of a sofa, you are likely to require 6 upholstery spray paint cans, however this is of course dependant on the size of your sofa and how absorbent the material is.
+To cover the upholstery of a sofa, you are likely to require 6 upholstery spray paint cans, however this is of course dependent on the size of your sofa and how absorbent the material is.
 Because upholstery is essentially a fabric, it’s exceptionally difficult to spray over a dark colour with a lighter colour, so, unlike our leather and vinyl sprays, we advise against going from dark colours to light.

 Simply Spray: Fabric Paint